Last updated on August 15th, 2024 at 08:33 am

 Signs and symptoms of anxiety

 Anxiety disorders affect people differently.
-Some people feel anxious about everyday things like traffic jams or public speaking; others suffer panic attacks where they become overwhelmed with fear and worry.
+Some people feel anxious about everyday things like traffic jams or public speaking; others suffer panic attacks and become overwhelmed with fear and worry.
 Anxiety disorders are often accompanied by physical symptoms such as muscle tension, rapid heartbeat, sweating, shaking, nausea, dizziness, shortness of breath, chest pain, and diarrhea.

 People with anxiety disorders may avoid situations that make them uncomfortable because they don’t want to face what might happen.
 They may also try to distract themselves from their fears by engaging in substance abuse or compulsive behaviors.